-Galectin Therapeutics Inc. (the "Company") is a clinical stage biopharmaceutical company that is applying its leadership in galectin science and drug development to create new therapies for fibrotic disease and cancer.
+Galectin Therapeutics Inc. (the "Company") is a clinical stage biopharmaceutical company that is applying its leadership in galectin science and drug development to create new therapies for fibrotic disease, skin diseases and cancer.
 These candidates are based on the Company's targeting of galectin proteins which are key mediators of biologic and pathologic function.
 These compounds also may have application for drugs to treat other diseases and chronic health conditions.

-The unaudited condensed consolidated financial statements as reported in this Quarterly Report on Form 10-Q reflect all adjustments which are, in the opinion of management, necessary to present fairly the financial position of the Company as of June 30, 2016 and the results of its operations for the three and six months ended June 30, 2016 and 2015 and its cash flows for the six months ended June 30, 2016 and 2015.
+The unaudited condensed consolidated financial statements as reported in this Quarterly Report on Form 10-Q reflect all adjustments which are, in the opinion of management, necessary to present fairly the financial position of the Company as of March 31, 2017 and the results of its operations for the three months ended March 31, 2017 and 2016 and its cash flows for the three months ended March 31, 2017 and 2016.
 All adjustments made to the interim financial statements include all those of a normal and recurring nature.
+Amounts presented in the condensed consolidated balance sheet as of December 31, 2016 are derived from the Company's audited consolidated financial statements as of that date, but do not include all of the information and footnotes required by accounting principles generally accepted in the United States of America for complete financial statements.
 The Company considers events or transactions that occur after the balance sheet date but before the financial statements are issued to provide additional evidence relative to certain estimates or to identify matters that require additional disclosure.
 Subsequent events have been evaluated through the date these financial statements are available to be issued.
 The results for interim periods are not necessarily indicative of results which may be expected for any other interim period or for the full year.
-The unaudited condensed consolidated financial statements of the Company should be read in conjunction with its Annual Report on Form 10-K for the year ended December 31, 2015.
+The unaudited condensed consolidated financial statements of the Company should be read in conjunction with its Annual Report on Form 10-K for the year ended December 31, 2016.

 The Company has operated at a loss since its inception and has had no significant revenues.
 The Company anticipates that losses will continue for the foreseeable future.
-At June 30, 2016, the Company had \$18.0 million of unrestricted cash and cash equivalents available to fund future operations.
-The Company believes that with the cash on hand at June 30, 2016, there is sufficient cash to fund currently planned operations through June 30, 2017.
+At March 31, 2017, the Company had \$13.6 million of unrestricted cash and cash equivalents available to fund future operations.
+The Company believes that with the cash on hand at March 31, 2017, there is sufficient cash to fund currently planned operations through December 31, 2017.
 The Company's ability to fund operations after its current cash resources are exhausted depends on its ability to obtain additional financing or achieve profitable operations, as to which no assurances can be given.
 Accordingly, based on the forecasts and estimates underlying the Company's current operating plan, the financial statements do not currently include any adjustments that might be necessary if the Company is unable to continue as a going concern.